A Note on our Founder Raymond Crofton

 Sadly, in January of 2013 Raymond passed away following a brave battle with cancer.
 He is greatly missed by us all in the Jai Kudo family and the optical industry at large.
 He was a true character, the like of which can light up the world around them.

 Above all, Raymond was a man of his word from an era when business could be settled with a handshake.
 He greatly valued his reputation and would bend over backwards to ensure that his customers – both large and small – were receiving the very best value and service.
-I’m pleased to say that Raymond’s high standards are being carried on by us all here at Jai Kudo Lenses, including his wife, Jacqueline, our majority shareholder.
+I’m pleased to say that Raymond’s high standards are being carried on by us all here at Jai Kudo Lenses.

 Raymond and wife Jacqueline in Osaka meeting with suppliers and enjoying the local cuisine.
 In the 1970’s it wasn’t uncommon for a single model designed and distributed by RayCroft to sell in excess of 150,000 pieces in the UK (one even reached 500,000).